strawberrysnails/neocities-snails/src/blog/jailbreaking-my-kindle.md

 <a href="https://files.catbox.moe/9ht0m5.jpeg" target="_blank"><img src="https://files.catbox.moe/9ht0m5.jpeg" style="min-width:200px; max-width:400px;"></a>

+When you download manga to your device it is sent to a folder called ``rakuyomi/downloads``.
+To make it easier to access, I synced this folder with my "Manga" collection.

 ### Conclusion

 I’ve only scratched the surface of Kindle modding, and I’m really excited to keep exploring what’s possible.
 Emulators, native games, and lots of plugins.
-My boyfriend even installed Tetris for me (don’t ask me how — I have no idea).
+My boyfriend even installed Tetris for me (idk how).

 There are still a few plugins I’m interested in but haven’t tried yet.
 I’ll figure those out eventually and share more once I get the chance to play around with them.